swag-lang/swag/bin/reference/tests/web/src/swag-as-script.md

     $ swag myScript.swgs
     Hello world !

-You will find a bunch of small scripts in `swag/bin/examples/scripts`.
+As examples, you will find a bunch of small scripts in `swag/bin/examples/scripts`.
 To run one of them from the console, go to the folder and type for example `swag flappy.swgs`.

 ---